Shouta Aoi: 2011–2016: Voice acting debut and stage activities

-2016-present: Label change
+2016–present: Label change

 Aoi returned to King Records in 2016.
 During that year, both B-green and King Records released compilation albums of his previous works, S and Showta Best.
 After changing labels, Aoi released his sixth single, "Innocent", as the opening theme song to First Love Monster on July 27, 2016, in which he also played Renren.
 His seventh single, "DDD", was released October 19 as the theme song to Future Card Buddyfight DDD, a series in which he also played recurring character Gaito Gurenzo.
 On January 25, 2017, Aoi released the song "Flower", which was the ending theme song for the variety show King's Brunch for the month of January.
 On October 11, 2017, he released his second studio album, Zero, which sold 11,361 copies within its first week.

 On May 9, 2018, Aoi released the song "Eclipse" as the opening theme song to Devils' Line, in which he also appeared in as Kenichi Yoshii.
 In 2019, he provided the narration to Dimension High School and later appeared in the show as Shiro Oide, his first role in live-action television.
 On April 10, 2019, Aoi released his ninth single, "Tone", as the opening theme song to Kono Oto Tomare!
 Sounds of Life, in which he was also cast as Mio Kanzaki.
 On May 3, 2019, a set of 24 voiced stickers featuring Aoi for the messaging application Line was released, based on his radio show Shouta Aoi: Hungry Night.
 In September 2019, Aoi appeared in the live-action television drama Real Fake as Akane.

-On October 10, 2022, Aoi released "Psycho:Logy" as a digital single, which was used as the opening theme of the second season of Pop Team Epic.
+On October 10, 2022, Aoi released "Psycho:Logy" as a digital single; the title song was used as the opening theme of the second season of Pop Team Epic.
 On October 15, 2022, Aoi announced that he has left his management company S and will be working freelance.